 The panel ranks the finalists in order of qualification and includes a record of the final vote of the panel, as well as a written statement explaining the panel's reasons for its choice and its ranking of the finalists.

-For Class III projects only, panel members may participate in meetings by teleconference and may conduct voting by telephone polling of Panel members.
-Voting by telephone polling is limited to a maximum of two Panel members.
+Panel members may participate in meetings by teleconference or videoconference and may conduct voting by telephone polling of Panel members, only if a quorum is established by members who are physically present at the meeting location.
 Absentee and proxy votes are not otherwise allowed.

 A majority of the appointed members constitute a quorum whenever a meeting or vote is required.